justamitkrr/justamitkrr/README.md

 - 👀 I’m interested in Data Scientist
 - 🌱 I’m currently learning Data Scientist
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Justamitkrr
+- 📫 How to reach me amitkrevolve@gmail.com

 <!---
 justamitkrr/justamitkrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.